Pithikos/rest-framework-roles/README.md

 By default everyone is denied access to everything.
 So we need to 'whitelist' any views we want to give permission explicitly.

-For redirections like `me` (which redirects to `retrieve`), we need to give the same permissions to both or else we'll get 403 Forbidden.
+For redirections like `me` (which redirects to `retrieve`), we need to whitelist both or else we'll get 403 Forbidden.

 > In a view you can always check `_view_permissions` to see what permissions are in effect.